 My brother and I started surfing this summer and we decided to document our experience for Trailnetizen.
 This is the first in a series of articles for novice surfers, sharing the lessons we’ve learned in our journey from total noobs to, well, beginners. ;> We took a few lessons with Sandbar Surf School in Pismo Beach so we could learn how to surf properly from the pros.

 If you’re going to take a lesson, then the surf school will provide you with a wetsuit and a surfboard.
 If you’re starting on your own, here’s the bare minimum of what you need in addition to this article.

 Wetsuit.
-Without a wetsuit you’re going to get really cold fast when you’re in the water surfing for an hour or two.
-We got the Lemorecn wetsuites, which are totally fine wetsuits (they’ve held up for about 4 months so far), and pretty inexpensive ($59).
-In you’re surfing during the summer in California in SoCal or on the Central Coast (San Luis/Pismo area), you want a 3mm wetsuit.
-If you get cold easily, or your surfing during the winter, get a 4 or 5mm wetsuit.
-The higher the mm, the more warm it keeps you.
+Without a wetsuit, you’re going to get really cold fast when you’re in the water surfing for an hour or two.
+We got the Lemorecn wetsuits, which are totally fine wetsuits (they’ve held up for about 4 months so far), and pretty inexpensive ($59).
+If you’re surfing during the summer in California in SoCal or on the Central Coast (San Luis/Pismo area), you want a 3mm wetsuit.
+If you get cold easily, or you’re surfing during the winter, get a 4 or 5mm wetsuit.
+The higher the mm, the warmer it keeps you.

 Getting Started Surfing

 The first step for most surfers is to put on a wetsuit.
 This mainly helps to help keep you warm for long periods of time in the cold ocean water.

 You’re also going to want a board that is suitable for you at your height and experience.
 We started with foam boards with rounded tips, and they were 8 ft in length.
 This does slightly depend on your height.
 Also, if you have a hard time keeping balance on your board in the wave, then a wider body might help with that.
 As you get more experienced, you might want to switch to a harder material for the board to be made out of (such as hard foam or fiberglass), and also a shorter board helps with maneuverability.